stringandstickytape/esp32-cam-webserver/API.md

 #### Commands
 These are commands; they can be sent by calling the `/control` URI with them as the `<key>`, the `<val>` must be supplied, but can be any value and is ignored.
 ```
-face_enroll     - Enroll a new face in the FaceDB (only when face recognition is avctive)
 save_prefs      - Saves preferences file
 clear_prefs     - Deletes the preferences file
 reboot          - Reboots the camera